 300 AD to 1306

 Sometime before 373 AD, the Clans of the Gaelic Nations came from the west coast of Spain and established themselves on the east coast of Ireland.
-From there they moved on to the west coast of Scotland, and the Scots called them "Erinviene's".
+They then moved on to the west coast of Scotland, and the Scots called them "Erinviene's".
 Erin - meaning from the west, Viene - meaning a brave, resolute, worthy man.
 The Erinviene's had close relations with the Kings of Scotland.

 castle, which later became the Town of Irving, and named the Irving